nathaniel-daniel/rpgmv-tool/README.md

 # The command will use the given name instead of generating a name.
 [items]
 # 123 = "health_potion"

+# A mapping of state ids to names.
+# The command will use the given name instead of generating a name.
+[troops]
+# 43 = "blind_state"

+# A mapping of troop ids to names.
+# The command will use the given name instead of generating a name.
+[troops]
+# 86 = "enemy_force"
 ```

 ## License